How to Clean Laminate Wood Floors Without Streaking: Pro Tips

 Baby Shampoo

-Baby shampoo was formulated to be as gentle as possible.
+Manufacturers formulate baby shampoo to be as gentle as possible.
 As a result, it is often used for cleaning sensitive floor types, including laminate flooring.

 Pour around a gallon of warm water into your spray bottle.
-Then, scoop up a tablespoon-full of baby shampoo powder and add it into the bottle.
-Shake the bottle to let it mix.
+Then, add a tablespoon of baby shampoo and mix it into the bottle.
+Shake the bottle to let it blend.
 You will know the moment it has mixed when the liquid inside begins to bubble.

 How to Clean Laminate Floors Without Streaks

-For general cleaning, this is the best way to clean laminate floors without streaking.
+For general cleaning, this is the best way to clean laminate floor without streaking.
 Perform this cleaning procedure once every two weeks.

 Step 1: Check the Effectiveness of Your Cleaner

 After you have purchased or mixed your bottle of laminate floor cleaner, you should test it to see how effective it is, first.
-You don’t want to slather all of them onto your floor and find out later that they don’t work or, worse, they negatively affect your floor.
+You don't want to apply it all over your floor and find out later that it doesn't work or, worse, it negatively affects your floor.

 One trick you can use is to find an out-of-the-way spot on the floor.
 For example, at the corner of the room or behind the couch.
 Spritz a little bit of your cleaner there and wipe.